LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 #.
 In ``processAddJobForm``, add a parameter to the method to pass in the template variable you just found.
 You'll need to use the
    ``@RequestParam`` annotation on this parameter.
 #.
 Still in ``processAddJobForm``, add code inside of this method to select the employer object that has been chosen to be
    affiliated with the new job.
-You will need to select the employer useing the request parameter you've added to the method.
+You will need to select the employer using the request parameter you've added to the method.

    .. admonition:: Note